mmdanke/a3-persistence/README.md

 ### The goal of the application:

-The application allows user, tester, and dogowner, Charlie, to book appointments with Puppy Palls so that he able to book appointments for his dogs to get pampered.
+The application allows user, tester, and dogowner, Charlie, to book appointments with Puppy Palls so that he is able to book appointments for his dogs to get pampered.
 He is able to log into his personal account, which saves and displays only his personal information and past booking informatiom.
 Once he fills out the booking form and specifies what kind of pampering session he wants the pupper to have, that booking is added to his past bookings table.
 He is even able to update his booking to his satisfaction and can delete it as well.
-Charlie is able to log out of his account as well.
+Charlie is able to log out of his account as well when he is finished using the application.

 In this particular situation, Charlie is the only user since Pupply Palls would love to hear his feedback on their prototype before they continue to develop the website.

 ### Challenges you faced in creating the application:

-Although the database does work, I faced a lot of challenges implementing lowdb because I was unsure whether it was saving data in my db.json and db1.json.
+Although the database does work, I faced a lot of challenges implementing lowdb because I was unsure whether it was saving data in my db.json or db1.json.
 I was able to use lowdb to achieve the minimal technical requirements of this assignment, but it became increasingly harder to debug when I could not find where my newly registered users were being saved.

 # For that reason, I will assume that Charlie is our only current user with username: charlie and password: charliee